NGEK12002U Groundwater Geochemistry

 Competences acquired: Break-down data sets of water analyses, aquifer mineralogy and hydrology to evaluate qualitatively and quantitatively the geochemical and hydrogeological processes controlling groundwater chemistry and drinking water quality.
 Combine and reformulate general chemical reaction equations for aqueous and solid-aqueous processes into problem-specific reaction equations which clearly express the nature of the problem.
 To formulate and test hypotheses, and make predictions, regarding groundwater geochemistry by conducting numerical speciation, batch and reactive transport modeling.

-See Absalon for a list of course litterature.
+See Absalon for a more detailed list of course litterature.

 Continuous written, oral, individual and collective, feedback during the course.